-For academic researcher, BIM is a new term representing concepts that are not.
-To them, Building Information Modelling and the other competing terms embody many of the solutions proposed by academia for a long time.
-For other industry stakeholders (like designers, engineers, clients, construction companies, facility managers, governments...)
-BIM is also a new term but represents the commercial maturity and availability of the same research concepts.
+For industry stakeholders (like designers, engineers, clients, construction companies, facility managers, governments...)
+BIM represents the digitalization of the building industry.
 BIM's prominence, as a re-emerging concept, is being fueled by the increasing availability of processing power, maturing applications, interoperability discussions (IAI, NIST and GSA) and proactive regulatory frameworks.